Federal Emergency Management Agency, DHS.

-This is a notice of the Presidential declaration of an emergency for the State of Connecticut (FEMA-3266-EM), dated May 2, 2006, and related determinations.
+This is a notice of the Presidential declaration of an emergency for the State of Connecticut (FEMA-3361-EM), dated February 10, 2013, and related determinations.

 FOR FURTHER INFORMATION CONTACT:

-I have determined that the impact in certain areas of the State of Connecticut resulting from the record snowfall during the period of February 11-12, 2006, is of sufficient severity and magnitude to warrant an emergency declaration under the Robert T. Stafford Disaster Relief and Emergency Assistance Act, 42 U.S.C.
-5121-5206 (the Stafford Act).
+I have determined that the emergency conditions in the State of Connecticut resulting from a severe winter storm beginning on February 8, 2013, and continuing, are of sufficient severity and magnitude to warrant an emergency declaration under the Robert T. Stafford Disaster Relief and Emergency Assistance Act, 42 U.S.C.
+5121 et seq. (“the Stafford Act”).
 Therefore, I declare that such an emergency exists in the State of Connecticut.

-The Federal Emergency Management Agency (FEMA) hereby gives notice that pursuant to the authority vested in the Acting Director, Department of Homeland Security, under Executive Order 12148, as amended, Kevin Merli, of FEMA is appointed to act as the Federal Coordinating Officer for this declared emergency.
+The Federal Emergency Management Agency (FEMA) hereby gives notice that pursuant to the authority vested in the Administrator, Department of Homeland Security, under Executive Order 12148, as amended, Albert Lewis, of FEMA is appointed to act as the Federal Coordinating Officer for this declared emergency.

 The following areas of the State of Connecticut have been designated as adversely affected by this declared emergency: